 This is only one seo tip out of many search engine optimization tips I have been providing over the years.
 All of my search engine optimization tips are meant to be specific, they should not take too much time to implement, and are meant to be directly to the point.
 This search engine optimization tip, how to remove a web page from Google, has to do with removing a page or a specific URL from the Google search engine.

-In this article, I am not going to give you a log of explanation about why you would want to remove a web page from Google.
+In this article, I am not going to give you a log of explanation about why you would want to the page.
 I’ll just focus on how to remove a URL page from the Google search engine.
 Bing.com has a separate URL removal tool.
-Now, I realize that there are many reasons for wanting to remove a web page from the Google search engine (which might include the fact that it’s a duplicate page or maybe even a page that has sensitive data on it that you don’t want given out to the whole entire world).
-But, what I am going to do is give you several options for removing a web page from Google.
+Now, I realize that there are many reasons for wanting to remove a web page from the this search engine (which might include the fact that it’s a duplicate page or maybe even a page that has sensitive data on it that you don’t want given out to the whole entire world).
+But, what I am going to do is give you several options for removing a web page.
 After I name each option, I will give you some more details about it.

 Use Google’s own removal tool.

-First, you must verify your website in Google Webmaster Tools, now called Google Search Console, to prove to them that you are really the website owner.
+First, you must verify your site in Google Webmaster Tools, now called Google Search Console, to prove to them that you are really the website owner.
 To do this, you need a Google Account.
-Then, log into Google Webmaster Tools and “add your site”.
-Then, you’ll need to click on the “verify your site” link that they provide in Google Webmaster Tools.
-You’ll be asked to either add a file to your website or add a meta tag to your site.
-This is normal, they’ll need proof that you own the website.
+Then, log into Google Search Console and “add your site”.
+Then, you’ll need to click on the “verify your site” link that they provide.
+You’ll be asked to either add a file to your server or add a meta tag to your site.
+This is normal, they’ll need proof that you own the site.
 Once you’ve added the meta tag or added the file, you can verify the site.
 Another option is to add the verification code to the DNS of your domain name.
 This is more complicated, and you will need to be able to edit the DNS settings.
 I only suggest this for advanced users.
 If you have access to Google Analytics, then you may also verify that you are the site owner that way, as well.

 Once your domain name is officially verified in Google Search Console, you’ll need to do the following: